othree/json-blue/JSON.md

 ## Protocol

 * [JSON API](http://jsonapi.org/)
+* [JSONP(JSON with Padding](https://en.wikipedia.org/wiki/JSONP) is used to request data from a server residing in a different domain than the client.
 * [HAL(Hypertext Application Language)](http://stateless.co/hal_specification.html) is a simple format that gives a consistent and easy way to hyperlink between resources in your API.
 * [Collection+JSON](https://github.com/collection-json/spec) is a JSON-based read/write hypermedia-type designed to support management and querying of simple collections.